graiola/wolf-setup/README.md

 ## How to run WoLF

-You can run it by installing the WoLF debian packages on your computer or by running WoLF inside a docker container.
-First, clone this repository with the following command:
+You can run WoLF by installing the debian packages on your computer or with a docker container.
+To clone this repository run the following command:

 `git clone https://github.com/graiola/wolf-setup.git`